The purpose of this post is to list drawing ideas for adults in particular. That’s not to exclude anyone else, but I had three aims.

 - Draw reflected light within a shadow

-- Draw shadow over water
+- Draw shadows over water

 Do not ignore the background, it provides the context and frames your subject.
 A few well-placed lines or patches of tone can make a lifeless study come alive.